+<http://jimspss1.courts.state.hi.us:8080/eCourt/ECC/ECCDisclaimer.iface;sessionid=0F58DB78EAA3F8907C968D76149C0FAF>

-<http://jimspss1.courts.state.hi.us:8080/eCourt/ECC/ECCDisclaimer.iface;sessionid=0F58DB78EAA3F8907C968D76149C0FAF> posted.
-Further, an internet search of Claimant's name will yield instant retrieval of this order and notice, available for review without incurring any subscription costs or membership.3
+The Board's order herein will be published on the Board's website for at least 180 days.
+The inherent capabilities of the internet allow this order and notice to reach a world-wide public audience because the order and notice will be available for viewing 24 hours a day, 7 days a week, for as long as it is posted.
+Further, an internet search of Decedent's name will yield instant retrieval of this order and notice, available for review without incurring any subscription costs or membership.3